 Hydesville has an ongoing commitment to ensuring that all our pupils have access to good quality impartial careers advice, thereby ensuring that each pupil has the best possible foundation on which to base their future choices and pathways.

 Alongside the meetings, careers support is provided through whole school and class curriculum activities at KS3 & 4.
 Each student has access to information in the Careers Library as well as the Careers Advisor.
-Miss Fairbrother and Giselle Douglas (Careers Advisor based at Shire Oak Academy) provide impartial careers advice for Years 10-11, helping students make those crucial career decisions from choosing GCSEs, Apprenticeships and A Level Choices.
+Miss Fairbrother and an independent external Careers Advisor provide impartial careers advice for Years 10-11, helping students make those crucial career decisions from choosing GCSEs, Apprenticeships and A Level Choices.
 Every Year 11 student is seen by the Careers Advisor to make sure that they have explored all possible options before making their decision about their post-16 Education, since it is a legal requirement for all young people to be in either education, employment or training up to and including the age of 18.
 Careers, course options and their links are also an integral part of the tutor mentoring process, again ensuring that our Year 9s and Year 11s have adequate support to help them make informed choices regarding their options.

 Parents or employers who are interested in getting involved supporting the school in delivering careers services can contact our Careers Advisor, Danni Fairbrother by e-mailing email@example.com.